 Senior facilitator and mediator Laura Kaplan has been with CCP since 2002.
-She has over a decade of in-depth experience designing and conducting collaborative processes including assessment, group facilitation, multi-party collaboration, strategic planning, negotiation, mediation, training, and collaborative public involvement.
+She has over a decade of in-depth experience designing and conducting collaborative processes including: assessment, group facilitation, multi-party consensus-seeking, strategic planning, negotiation, mediation, training, public outreach, and collaborative public involvement.
 Her areas of policy interest and experience include water supply and conservation, flood planning and ecological restoration, forest planning, and collaboration with California Tribes.
 Her specialties in collaboration include working with members of the public who are fundamentally opposed to planning activities and incorporating best available science into public policy.
 Laura holds an M.S. degree in Conflict Analysis and Resolution from George Mason University and a B.A. degree in Environmental Relations from Alfred University.